British propaganda during World War I: Bryce Report

 One of the most widely-disseminated documents of atrocity propaganda during the war was the Report of the Committee on Alleged German Outrages, or the Bryce Report, of May 1915.
 Based on 1,200 witness depositions, it depicted the systematic murder and violation of Belgians by German soldiers during the German invasion of Belgium, including details of rapes and the slaughter of children.
 Published by a committee of lawyers and historians, headed by a respected former ambassador, Lord Bryce, the report had a significant impact both in Britain and in America and made front-page headlines in major newspapers.
 It was also translated into 30 languages for distribution into Allied and neutral countries.
 Its impact in America was heightened by the fact that it was published soon after the sinking of the Lusitania.
-In response to the report, Germany published its own atrocity counterpropaganda, in the form of the 'White Book' (Die völkerrechtswidrige Führung des belgischen Volkskriegs "The Illegal Leadership of the Belgian People's War"), which detailed atrocities that were allegedly committed by Belgian civilians against German soldiers.
-However, its impact was limited, apart from a few German-language publications; indeed, some interpreted it as an admission of guilt.
+In response to the report, Germany published its own official response in the form of the 'White Book' (Die völkerrechtswidrige Führung des belgischen Volkskriegs "The Illegal Under International Law Leadership of the Belgian People's War"), which used fabricated evidence to justify atrocities by alleging that guerrilla warfare was being covertly backed by Allied intelligence services and fought by Belgian civilians against local units of the Imperial German Army.
+However, "The White Book" had an impact that was highly limited, apart from a few German-language publications; indeed, some interpreted it as an outright admission of guilt.
+Modern day research has generally supported the Bryce report as mostly accurate despite its propaganda role, and the White Book's allegations as false.

 Other publications referring to the violation of Belgian neutrality were subsequently distributed in neutral countries.
-For example, Wellington House disseminated the pamphlet Belgium and Germany: Texts and Documents in 1915, which was written by Belgian Foreign Minister Davignon and featured details of alleged atrocities.
+For example, Wellington House disseminated the pamphlet Belgium and Germany: Texts and Documents in 1915, which was written by Belgian Foreign Minister Davignon and featured details of alleged German war crimes.

 Edith Cavell

-Edith Cavell was an International Red Cross nurse in Brussels who was secretly involved in a British Intelligence network that helped Allied prisoners-of-war and Belgian men of military age escape.
+Edith Cavell was an International Red Cross nurse in Brussels who was secretly involved in La Dame Blanche, a British Intelligence network that, among many other things, helped Allied prisoners-of-war and Belgian men of military age escape through the lines.
 Since engaging in any belligerent activity voided her protection as a Red Cross nurse, Cavell was court-martialed under German military law for Kriegsverrät (perfidy), found guilty and executed by firing squad in 1915.
-The story was reported, however, as the murder of an innocent houser of refugees.
+The story was spin doctored, however, into the cold-blooded murder of an innocent female humanitarian.